ecomfe/veui-docs/one/docs/en-US/components/dialog.md

 `.sync`
 :::

-Whether the dialog is open.
+Whether the dialog box is displayed.
 ^^^

 ^^^before-close
-Executed when user interaction is about to trigger closing the dialog.
-The type is `function(type: string): boolean=|Promise<boolean=>`, where `type` being the action type of the closing behavior.
-Available values by default are `'ok'/'cancel'`.
-The return value can be a `boolean` or a `Promise` that resolves a `boolean` value, to handle the situation that an async process is responsible for deciding whether to close the dialog.
-Will keep the dialog open when returning `false` or the `Promise` resolves with `false`.
+Executed after the action that triggers the closing of the dialog box occurs, with a type of `function(type: string): boolean=|Promise<boolean=>`.
+By default, `type` can be `'ok'|'cancel'`.
+The return value can be a `boolean` or a `Promise` that resolves to a `boolean`, used to handle situations where the dialog box closing state needs to be decided asynchronously.
+The dialog box will only be closed when the return value or resolved value is not `false`.

-+++Code example
++++Example
 ```html
 <veui-dialog :open.sync="dialogOpen" :before-close="submit">...</veui-dialog>
 ```